Fast derivatives of likelihood functionals for ODE based models using adjoint-state method: Numerical experiments

 The efficacies $\enrti$ and $\epi$ can be sometimes generated out of the allowed range $[0, 1).$ We project them back:

 The corresponding synthetic measurements $\meas$ are perturbed using \refe{eq:datageneration}.

 For the HIV model $\dimpars$ is fixed and we can supply the results only with respect to $\nom.$ We again observe in Figure \ref{fig:gradientHIVnoto}(a) that the efficiency of \refe{eq:gradAdjoint} is strongly dependent on the number of observations.
 For up to 5 observations it is more efficient than the sensitivity equation (SE) approach.
-Thus even for rather small models, the ASM approach for the computation of the gradient of \refe{eq:generallikelihood} can be advised for certain applications, such as mixed effects modeling in pharmacokinetics and pharmacodynamics, as in \citep{Lavielle2011}.
-However, for small models with a high number of observation points, the SE approach is clearly more efficient.
+Thus even for models with a relatively small number of ODE parameters, the ASM approach for the computation of the gradient of \refe{eq:generallikelihood} can be advised for certain applications, such as mixed effects modeling in pharmacokinetics and pharmacodynamics, as in \citep{Lavielle2011}.
+However, for models with a few parameters and a high number of observation points, the SE approach is clearly more efficient.
 Accuracy-wise, both approaches are equivalent (Figure \ref{fig:gradientHIVnoto}(d)).

 In Figure \ref{fig:HessianHIVnoto} the corresponding results for the Hessian computation of \refe{eq:generallikelihood} are presented.
 Three ways are compared: finite difference (FD) approximation, the ASM approach (SA) using \refe{eq:rsecder} and \refe{eq:SecDerSens} and the mixed approach (FA) using \refe{eq:FDadjoint}.